-The AM application opens on September 1 and will be open continually until the April deadline.
+The application for the Master of Arts Program in Social Work, Social Policy, and Social Administration (SW) and the Master of Arts Program in Social Sector Leadership and Nonprofit Management (SSL) will open on September 15.
 Only complete applications will be considered.
 We will process your application once we receive all of the following materials.

 - A $75 Application Fee: The fee is non-refundable and does not apply toward tuition or other charges.
 The fee is waived for AmeriCorps, McNair Scholars Program, Peace Corps and Teach For America alumni.
 Please upload verification of your service with your application.
 If you have received a fee waiver form by attending an admissions event, please complete the fee waiver form on the online application and enter your fee waiver code.

 - Three Letters of Recommendation.
 A minimum of three recommendations are required, two of which should address your academic ability.
 References should be qualified to discuss your aptitude for both graduate study and social work.
 No more than four letters of recommendation may be submitted.

 Current undergraduates or recent graduates must include at least two academic references.

 Transfer students and Advanced Standing Program applicants must include two academic references and a reference from a current or recent practice professor or field instructor who can evaluate your performance in field placement or submit a final field evaluation.

 Applicants who are or recently have been employed must include one reference from an employment supervisor.
 Ask your professional references to speak to your analytic and critical thinking skills.

 - Candidate's Statement.
 You must write a 4-page, double-spaced statement that addresses all of the following in an essay format.
 Dedicate approximately a third of your essay (1.3 pages) per prompt: